 by letter to Somerset County Council Highways Office, Dunball Industrial Estate, Bridgwater, TA6 4TP

-You can also use contact them about flooded roads, gullies, blocked drains, problems with drain and manhole covers or to report mud on the road etc. Where there is an immediate risk of an accident please also contact the police.
+You can also use either method to contact them about flooded roads, gullies, blocked drains, problems with drain and manhole covers or to report mud on the road etc. Where there is an immediate risk of an accident please also contact the police.

 Please report faults the Parish Office during opening hours or contact the Fault Line (SSE Contracting Ltd) on telephone number: 0845 601 0939 – they are available from Monday to Friday: 8am – 5pm.
 You will need

-- the number on the street light column (usually a black number n a white square)
+- the number on the street light column (usually a black number on a white square)

-- The location of the street light including the road name and area
+- The location of the street light including the road name and area/postcode

 You can also report it direct – click here and click on “Report Now”